Why is silicate mineral used as a thermal insulator?

 Mica is sourced from mining, predominantly in China and India.
 It is extracted carefully due to the risk of damaging the crystals, using small explosive charges that aim to shake the mica loose from the surrounding rock.
 These crystalline splittings are then processed into various forms and products, with the mica being used in the automotive and foundry industries often being kept in sheet-like form.

-Mica as a thermal insulator
+Silicate mineral as a thermal insulator

 Why is silicate mineral, in this case Mica, used as a thermal insulator?
 As previously mentioned, mica has highly beneficial properties that make it ideal for thermal insulation.
 The first of these is phlogopite mica’s ability to withstand temperatures up to 1000°C and therefore able to cope with the temperatures being reached in furnaces and in the event of electric vehicle battery malfunction or thermal runaway.
 Furthermore, mica is non-combustible and non-flammable, making it excellent for slowing down heat transfer and minimising the effects of fire.